RelaxedJS/relaxed-svg/README.md

 # relaxed-svg

-This ReLaXed plugin provides utilities to work with SVG: SVG optimization (to reduce the size and complexity of your SVGs) and SVG *animation*, which enable to display only certain elements of a SVG, making it possible to do progressive slides in presentations.
+This ReLaXed plugin provides utilities to work with SVG:

+- SVG optimization (to reduce the size and complexity of your SVGs)
+- SVG *animation*, which enable to display only certain elements of a SVG, making it possible to do progressive slides in presentations.
-## Installation

-Install ``relaxed-svg`` on your machine with

-``.o.svg``

 ## Usage